clux/kubecon2020/kubecon-talk.md

 https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L1095-L1104
 that sits inside ListOptions, so there's a generic way of filtering

-Sorry to go on for so long about this file, but the consistency and complete adoption of this file is they key to what makes any generics in other languages possible.
+So I am raving this about this, but it's because of the consistency and complete adoption of everything in this; that kubernetes feels so consistent and why we can actually make generic assumptions in other languages.

 ### client-go consistency
 The same consistency can be seen in client-go